IntelligentSoftwareSystems/Galois/lonestar/experimental/kcl/README.md

 ...
 ```

-We currently do not support graphs label on edges

 Vertex ids are expected to be sequential integers between 0 and (total number of vertices - 1).

 BUILD